GoogleChrome/web.dev/src/site/content/en/learn/accessibility/glossary/index.md

 as an accessibility audit.
 The ACT utilizes various testing methodology and
 tools: primarily automated, manual, and assistive technology (AT) devices.
 The ACT is first performed as a baseline metric to gauge general accessibility compliance of a digital product.
-It’s often run multiple times throughout the software product lifecycle to check for changes in the level of conformance against a set of pre-determined accessibility checkpoints or guidelines.
+It's often run multiple times throughout the software product lifecycle to check for changes in the level of conformance against a set of pre-determined accessibility checkpoints or guidelines.